R

 As beautiful and wonderful as the Redbone Coonhound can be, it isn’t a good match for everyone.
 Take a look at these breeds for alternatives to the Redbone Coonhound.

-• Bluetick Coonhound – The bluetick coonhound offers the same shorthair and size as the Redbone Coonhound.
+• Bluetick Coonhound: The bluetick coonhound offers the same short hair and size as the Redbone Coonhound.
 However, the bluetick coonhound is notable for the many spots and markings on its otherwise black coat.

-• Bloodhound – Originally bred to hunt big game, the Bloodhound is slightly larger than the Redbone Coonhound.
+• Bloodhound: Originally bred to hunt big game, the Bloodhound is slightly larger than the Redbone Coonhound.
 However, they are much clumsier, and they are best for a home that has young adults (rather than young children or elderly adults).

 bloodhound running through the grass

-The Bloodhound is slightly larger than the Redbone Coonhound as well as much clumsier.
+The Bloodhound is slightly larger than the Redbone Coonhound, as well as much clumsier.

 Famous Redbone Coonhounds

 These dogs have been included in books for years, though Where the Red Fern Grows by Wilson Rawls is probably the best place to recall them.
-Old Dan and Little Ann are title characters, and they even made their way to the big screen when the film adaption premiered in 1974.
+Old Dan and Little Ann are the title characters, and they even made their way to the big screen when the film adaptation premiered in 1974.

 Walt Disney Productions has even been responsible for introducing the world to a Redbone Coonhound puppy in The Hound That Thought He Was a Raccoon, which came out in 1960.
 However, the fact that this breed is often seen as a hunting dog may be why there haven’t been any famous celebrity sightings of the Redbone Coonhound outside of the movies.